sidpalas/devops-directive-website/content/posts/2020/11/credential-management/index.md

 **TL;DR:** If you develop web applications, inevitably you will have secrets (database credentials, 3rd party API keys, etc...) that you need to manage.
 I have seen a variety of approaches used here and wanted to walk through them, from least secure to most.

-There are always trade-offs when writing software, and in this case the tradeoff is between convenience and security.
+There are always trade-offs when writing software, and in this case, the tradeoff is between convenience and security.
 The ideal solution will establish convenient developer workflows while also protecting user data.

 {{< img "images/credential-management-meme.png" >}}